Hello! I’m Daniel Dia 👋

 My technical work includes:

-When I’m not “working”, you can find me studying 20th century history, playing the electric guitar (I really like Gary Moore), reading, and maybe writing poetry.
+When I’m not working on these kinds of things, you can find me studying 20th century history, playing the electric guitar (I really like Gary Moore), reading, and maybe writing poetry.